talhapythoneer/coinmarketcap_scraper/README.md

 - Now run the script.
 It will take around 20 minutes to get data for all cryptocurrencies.

-Let me know in case of any issues or queries.
+Let me know in case of any issues or queries.<br />
-Thanks & Regards
+Thanks & Regards<br />
 @[TalhaPythoneer](https://www.talhapythoneer.com/)